003-Deadline-Dominators/FrontEnd/README.md

 - Yifan Zhang (yifanzhang@student.unimelb.edu.au)

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Links
 - Website: http://54.252.5.239/